piyush02/python-api-flask/README.md

-## Problem definition

-The aim of test is to create a simple HTTP service that stores and returns configurations that satisfy certain conditions.
+script to create a simple HTTP service that stores and returns configurations that satisfy certain conditions.
-Since we love automating things, the service should be automatically deployed to kubernetes.

 ### Endpoints

-Your application **MUST** conform to the following endpoint structure and return the HTTP status codes appropriate to each operation.
+the following endpoint structure and return the HTTP status codes appropriate to each operation.

-Following are the endpoints that should be implemented:
+Following are the endpoints implemented:

 | Name   | Method      | URL
 | ---    | ---         | ---